SaaS growth marketing is a lot more complex than you’d think.

 Here’s a good video that speaks to pricing as well:

 Once you have a solid pricing strategy in place, you can start ramping up towards your launch.
 This is where the fun happens!

-That’s why you need to have a strategy and an audience before you begin your launch, without it, there can be a long road to building up traction since failure is so common.
+That’s why you need to have a strategy and an audience before you begin your launch.
+Without those two things, it’s a long road to building traction — and failure is all too common.

 So what kinds of launch strategies are out there?
 Plenty.
-Here are some in depth looks at the some of the steps you can take to help boost your chances of launch success:
+Here are some in-depth looks at launch planning and the steps you must take to boost your chances of launch success:

 - 10 Steps for Successfully Launching a New Product or Service

 - 14 Essential Elements of a Flawless Product Launch